Relintai/pandemonium_engine_docs/03_usage/13_platform/02_mobile_rendering_limitations.md

 | *GLES3 only:* `rendering/quality/reflections/texture_array_reflections` | `true`          | `false`            |

-See the `ProjectSettings class documentation` for more information on those setting overrides.

 If you're only targeting mobile platforms in your project, consider changing the project settings' values to match the mobile overrides.
 This way, you'll get a preview that is closer to the mobile appearance when running the project on a desktop platform (as well as within the editor).

-Warning:
+## Warning

 Due to driver bugs, GLES3 support on Android and iOS can be poor, especially on old or low-end devices.
 Therefore, it is recommended to use the GLES2 renderer when targeting mobile platforms (especially Android).

-    You can change the rendering backend in the Project Settings (**Rendering > Quality > Driver > Driver Name**).
+You can change the rendering backend in the Project Settings (**Rendering &gt; Quality &gt; Driver &gt; Driver Name**).